What are PMS Colors?

 Some of the Pantone colors can be reproduced with the four-color CMYK printing process (Cyan, Magenta, Yellow, and Black).
 These are labeled with the color breakdowns.
 These colors are most popular since they do not require additional spot colors.

 A lot of the Pantone colors cannot be simulated with only CMYK digital printing and require special inks such as metallics and fluorescents.
 These are typically for specialty printing since there is the added cost of having a special spot color to achieve the perfect color.

 When setting up your digital printing file, most popular layout programs allow you to reference PMS colors.
 You simply reference the Pantone name or number and find the color that matches.
 This helps because the color may not look right on your monitor.

-Also, since you will most likely be using Pantone colors that can be reproduced with CMYK, you can find the breakdown of each color and you can create that specific color.
+Also, since you will most likely be using Pantone colors that can be reproduced with CMYK, you can find the breakdown of each color and create that specific color.

 PMS Colors and Online Printing

 Typically, spot colors are not printed here at Smartpress.com.
 However, if a spot color is noted, we will simulate that color using the CMYK process.
 Bright or metallic colors can only be digitally printed with specialty spot colors, so Smartpress.com will print the closest match.